RazAbk/React-Dimmer/README.md

 * blur - set the background's blur (0 - infinity)
 * saturate - set the background's saturation in precentage (0% - 100%) (100% is regular)
 * transition - set the speed of the dimmer appearens in seconds (0 - infinity)

+# More Info

+This package was easy to build thanks to <a href="https://tsdx.io/">TSDX</a>, Check it out